Title 16: Education

 (vii) if the total estimated cost of the proposed project is less than $50,000.00, no performance bond or irrevocable letter of credit shall be required.

-(C) The board of trustees of an independent school may submit a written final application to the state board for a project for which a preliminary application has been approved by the commissioner, provided that each municipality represented on the board has voted funds or authorized a bond issue for 100 percent of the municipality's estimated share of the project in an amount determined by the commissioner under this section.
+(C) The board of trustees of an independent school may submit a written final application to the State Board for a project for which a preliminary application has been approved by the Secretary, provided that each municipality represented on the board of trustees has voted funds or authorized a bond issue for 100 percent of the municipality's estimated share of the project in an amount determined by the Secretary under this section.

 (E) A district may begin construction upon receipt of final approval.
-However, the project shall remain eligible for capital construction aid, provided the project otherwise meets the requirements of this section.
 However, a district shall not be reimbursed for debt incurred due to borrowing of funds in anticipation of aid under this section.

 (7) Award of construction aid.